 Want to embellish your projects and to make it look unique?
 Love embroidering and stitching clothes?
 Then the Brother SE400 Combination Computerized sewing and embroidery machine is worth investing in.

-This white sewing machine comes with 67 built-in stitches, 5 lettering fonts and 70 built-in designs to use to create all those bewildering designs you come up with.
+Brother SE400 comes with 67 built-in stitches, 5 lettering fonts and 70 built-in designs to use to create all those bewildering designs you come up with.
 Its computer connectivity helps import and use thousands of embroidery designs and its one-touch automatic thread cutter makes cutting of threads so easy.

 - Reasonably priced for all its features